b-nobles/youtube-api-demo/README.md

 ﻿# youtube-api-demo

-Quick and simple test using Youtube API
+Quick and simple test using Youtube API and using Google Cloud Services to restrict API key usage to the github pages deployment exclusively.